Chinese medicine practitioner Dr Molloy shares DIY remedies for naturally soothing common ailments.

 For an upset stomach

-See more of Katie’s suggestions for healing herbal teas, learn more about the health and wellbeing benefits of Chinese medicine, and find out what to expect when you visit a Chinese medicine practitioner.
+See more of Katie’s suggestions on be. magazine for healing herbal teas, learn more about the health and wellbeing benefits of Chinese medicine, and find out what to expect when you visit a Chinese medicine practitioner.